Sample Answer

 Apply the concept of a functional organization design approach.
 50% |

-Does not explain the concept of a functional organization design approach. | Explains the concept of a functional organization design approach. | Applies the concept of a functional organization design approach. | Applies the concept of a functional organization design approach, citing examples from the readings. |
+Does not explain the concept of a functional organization design approach. | Explains the concept of a functional organization design approach. | Applies the concept of a functional organization design approach. | Applies the functional organization design approach concept, citing examples from the readings. |